DHTMLX/docs-spreadsheet/docs/themes/themes.md

 ---
 sidebar_label: Built-in themes
 title: Built-in Themes
-description: You can learn about the themes of the DHTMLX JavaScript Spreadsheet library in the documentation.
+description: You can learn about the built-in themes of the DHTMLX JavaScript Spreadsheet library in the documentation.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

-# Built-in Themes
+# Built-in themes

 DHTMLX Spreadsheet library provides 4 predefined themes: